ironhalik/kubectl-action/README.md

 - `eks_cluster` The name of the EKS cluster to get config for.
 Will use AWS CLI to generate a valid config.
 Will need standard `aws-cli` env vars and eks:DescribeCluster permission.
 Mutually exclusive with `config`.
 - `context` kubectl config context to use.
 Not needed if the config has a context already selected.
 - `eks_role_arn` IAM role ARN that should be assumed by `aws-cli` when interacting with EKS cluster.
+- `namespace` kubectl namespace to use.
+Same behaviour as in kubectl.

 Once the basic inputs are set, any kubectl dependent tools will have a config available.